(original post in 2015, updated in September 2018 and additions in 2023)

 Carabe’- Another Sicilian gelato shop with lots of fresh granite (love the almond and Sicilian spirit/citrus blend) and lots of milk-based and fruit-based sorbets.
 Their Bronte Pistachio is granular and naturally humble in distinctness, punctuated sheep ricotta and chocolate a winner, and their fruit sorbets potent, like their passionfruit, citrus, nespole and fig. I suggest a base of their almond granite, a dollop of Bronte Pistachio gelato and a scoop of fig sorbet- yum.
 Address: Via Ricasoli, 60/R (near Accademia)

 There you have it!
 If there is a listing not present, it’s either because they have declined in quality or become way inflated in ego, or I simply may not have had a chance to get a sugar fix there!
-Send me a message if you got a hot gelato tip!
+Send me a message if you got a hot (or cool;) gelato tip!

 I hope this will be of good use to you in your travels in Florence.
 Did you know Curious Appetite curates gelato tours in Florence?
 Curious?
 Book here!